nv-morpheus/morpheus-experimental/syslog-resemblance-grouping/README.md

-# Syslog Resemblance Grouping - SRG
+# Syslog Resemblance Grouping (SRG)
-SRG is designed to find a subset of representative strings within a a large collection of messages.
+Syslog Resemblance Grouping (SRG) is designed to find a subset of representative strings within a a large collection of messages.
 These representative strings create groupings with which to categorize the messages for further exploration or triage.

 ## Version
 1.0